 Thermodynamics is the science of forms of energy, one of our most important and interesting topics, as it underlies other sciences.
 Energy is the capacity for doing work.
 Among forms of “work” for which energy is required are lifting a heavy object, making electrons flow in a wire (electric current), streaming electrically charged ions in the nervous system or effecting contraction of muscle fibers (to lift that heavy object).

 Over time, thermodynamics has evolved, adapting itself to new discoveries.
-First elaborated to deal with steam engines and cannon boring, it has been adapted to include such phenomena as electromagnetism and even information.
+First elaborated to deal with steam engines and boring cannons1The double entendre is intended., it has been adapted to include such phenomena as electromagnetism and even information.

 - In a physical process, the entropy of the universe never decreases.

-- The entropy of a system at a temperature of absolute zero3)Absolute zero is 0 Kelvin, or -273.15° Celsius. is zero.
+- The entropy of a system at a temperature of absolute zero4Absolute zero is 0 Kelvin, or -273.15° Celsius. is zero.

 Law number 1 is the justly famous law of conservation of energy.
 Law number 2 explains why physical processes don’t play out backwards in time.
 Number 3 is somewhat more obscure, but important.